Warranty and Care

 It’s very rare for a selfbow that’s been properly tillered and shot-in to break after delivery, but sometimes stuff happens!
 Your bow wood was seasoned indoors and under controlled conditions, but occasionally the living tree itself has hidden internal imperfections or fungi.

-1-YEAR REPLACEMENT WARRANTY against irreparable damages related to craftsmanship.
+1-YEAR REPLACEMENT WARRANTY against irreparable breakage related to craftsmanship.

-Cracked limbs, splinters, and catastrophic failures are covered fully UNDER PROPER USE.
+Fatal cracks, splinters, and catastrophic limb failures are covered UNDER PROPER USE.

 If your bow breaks due to a defect in the wood under normal conditions, it will be repaired or replaced (hassle-free) with a bow of the same species and similar draw-weight as quickly as I am able.